 – Hold doors for others, help those in need.

-– No tattling, unless emergency or if someone is in danger
+– No tattling, unless it’s emergency or if someone is in danger.

-– Place napkin in your lap as soon as you are seated.
-Do not use your napkin as a towel
+– Place a napkin in your lap as soon as you are seated.
+Do not use your napkin as a towel.

 Appearance For Raising A Lady

-If you are local to Wilmington, NC, there are plenty of upcoming classes at Porters Neck Country Club, Pine Valley Country Club and Wrighstville Beach Rec. for ages 3 & up.
-First session begins September 15th!
-Saturday evening Holiday Etiquette Party/Parents Night Out coming in November!
-Visit the website or contact Tracee Meyer to register [email protected] Thank you Tracee for such useful tips!
+If you are local to Wilmington, NC, there are plenty of upcoming classes at Porters Neck Country Club, Pine Valley Country Club and Wrighstville Beach Rec. for ages three and up.
+Visit the Cape Fear Cotillion website to register!
+Thank you Tracee for such useful tips!